 After a processor write cycle to the output compare register 1 containing the MSB (\$0022), the output compare function is inhibited until the LSB (\$0023) is also written.
 The user must write both bytes (locations) if the MSB is written first.
 A write made only to the LSB (\$0023) will not inhibit the compare 1 function.
 The processor can write to either byte of the output compare register 1 without affecting the other byte.
-If the timer compare output enable bit (CO1E) is set, the output level (OLVL1) bit is clocked to the output level register and hence to the TCMP1 pin whether the output compare flag 1 (OC1F) is set or clear.
+The output level (OLVL1) bit is clocked to the output level register and hence to the TCMP1 pin whether the output compare flag 1 (OC1F) is set or clear.
 The minimum time required to update the output compare register 1 is a function of the program rather than the internal hardware.
 Because the output compare flag 1 and the output compare register 1 are not defined at power on, and not affected by reset, care must be taken when initializing output compare functions with software.
 The following procedure is recommended: